Mr-Syrus/Valkyrie_Frontend/README.md

-# Backend of a telemetry, archiving, and emergency response system for heavy equipment
+# Frontend of a telemetry, archiving, and emergency response system for heavy equipment

 ## Project Setup